Abdulhamid97Mousa/mosaic/README.md

 - A benchmarked test suite covering PPO, SAC, TD3, and DQN variants, making it ideal for performance-focused experimentation.
 - Out-of-the-box integrations for EnvPool, multi-GPU torchrun, and JAX accelerators.

-**What Jumanji is building on top**
+**What MOSAIC is building on top**

 - A Qt control room where LeanRL policies can be launched, paused, and compared against human play without leaving the desktop shell once the TrainerClient bridge lands.
 - Unified telemetry and storage (JSONL, SQLite, planned frame archives) that will transform LeanRL’s fast training outputs into inspectable, replayable artifacts.
 - ActorService orchestration so LeanRL accelerators plug in cleanly alongside human and scripted actors.
-- Pedagogical value: LeanRL explains how to write fast code, while Jumanji surfaces what the agent is doing in real time via replay tooling.
+- Pedagogical value: LeanRL explains how to write fast code, while MOSAIC surfaces what the agent is doing in real time via replay tooling.

-### CORL vs. Jumanji
+### CORL vs. MOSAIC

 **Where CORL excels**